In this section, ‘you’ means a

 - any disability the person may have;

 - any learning difficulties the person may have;

 - whether the person is facing times of stress or anxiety (for example, following the death of a loved one or redundancy);

 - whether a

 donationis likely to affect the person’s ability to sufficiently care for themselves or leave them in financial hardship;

-- how well the person can speak and understand English;
+- how well the person can communicate and understand what they are being told;

 - whether the person is under the influence of alcohol or drugs; and

 You must take all reasonable steps to avoid asking for regular donations (for example, by direct debit) from anyone aged under 18.
 Young people aged between 16 and 18 can take part in charity lotteries, but if you receive money for a